cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 the following requirements:

-- The number of bits output by H MUST be b >= 2 * k, for k the target security level in bits.
-This ensures k-bit collision resistance.
+- The number of bits output by H MUST be b >= 2 * k, for k the target security level in bits, and b MUST be divisible by 8.
+The first requirement ensures k-bit collision resistance; the second ensures uniformity of expand\_message\_xmd's output.

 - H MAY be a Merkle-Damgaard hash function like SHA-2.
 In this case, security holds when the underlying compression function is